tompassarelli/fennec-ui/README.md

     Open Zen Browser.
     Type about:support in the address bar and press Enter.
     Look for the Application Basics section.
     Click on Open Profile Folder.
-This will open the folder where Zen Browser stores your user data.
+This will open the folder which contains your user data.

 3. Create a `chrome` folder if it doesn't exist
 4. Copy `userChrome.css` to the `chrome` folder